February 13, 2021

 6. SEE THE DRESS THE MOTHER OF THE BRIDE IS CHOOSING BEFORE BUYING YOUR OWN, IF POSSIBLE

 I am struggling with this one.
-My taste is much different than the mother of the bride, and probably will be with most of my sons.
-Everything that I have read says that you should take your clothing cue from the mother of the bride so that you are both dressed comparably.
+My taste is much different than most people that I know.
+Everything that I have read says that you should take your clothing cue from the mother of the bride so that you are both dressed comparably; but, I doubt that I will ever be dressed comparably.

 If you are going into a similar situation as me, take this advice: do not compromise your own taste and style, just try not to create a situation where anyone feels “out done”–at least not too much.